Revised June 2017

 Section 3.
 National Budget

-The Finance and Budget Committee shall prepare a proposed line-item budget for the fiscal year.
+The Finance and Budget Committee shall prepare a proposed line-item budget for the fiscal year by October 1 of the prior year.
 The budget, after having been published in a NOW leadership mailing, shall be approved by a majority vote of the members of the Board present and voting at a meeting preceding the commencement of the fiscal year on January 1.
 After the budget is adopted, an abbreviated version will be printed in an every-member NOW publication.
 Review and revision of the budget may occur at any regular or special meeting of the Board by a majority vote of those present and voting, with subsequent notification to the membership indicating a summary of the revision and current financial experience to date.

 Section 4.
 Audit

 The results of every audit shall be available to the members upon request.

 Grievance procedures shall be determined by the National Board.